razie/snakked/README.markdown

 Naked Objects
 ==============

-In Razie's interpretation, what naked objects stands for is direct interaction between the users (and developers) and the domain objects.
+What naked objects stands for is direct interaction between the users (and developers) and the domain objects.
 What the users of an application do is manage the objects and their relationships, directly via generated or custom UIs or via APIs.

 A naked objects framework should allow for: